 Eaton Mews North is a 1,700 square foot mews house located in Belgravia and arranged over four floors.
-Appointed as the interior architect, our brief was to redevelop the structural interior layouts, furniture layouts and design of the kitchen, bathrooms and all interior finishes and details including doors, skirtings, joinery, architectural and decorative lighting, staircase and all wall finishes.
+Appointed as the interior architect, our brief was to redevelop the structural interior layouts, furniture layouts and luxury interior design of the kitchen, bathrooms and all interior finishes and details including doors, skirtings, joinery, architectural and decorative lighting, staircase and all wall finishes.

 In keeping with the client’s brief to develop something that is quite unique, the look is undoubtedly layered with a focus on textured fabrics and finishes together with the striking use of battered and aged bronzes.
 Bleached floors and textured timbers have been set against polished and honed marbles and understated wallpapers to create a subtle sense of glamour.